docker/docs/develop/develop-images/dockerfile_best-practices.md

 ### Create ephemeral containers

 The image defined by your `Dockerfile` should generate containers that are as ephemeral as possible.
-By “ephemeral,” we mean that the container can be stopped and destroyed, then rebuilt and replaced with an absolute minimum set up and configuration.
+By "ephemeral", we mean that the container can be stopped and destroyed, then rebuilt and replaced with an absolute minimum set up and configuration.